open-hand/choerodon-front-boot/README.md

 ## Dist

 ```
-$choerodon-front-boot build --config config.js
+$ choerodon-front-boot build --config config.js
 ```

 ## Init Menu

 First, you should make sure that you have `Menu.yml` under `./{1}/src/app/{1}/config/Menu.yml`.
 And also should have `language/en.yml & language/zh.yml`。

 A `Menu.yml` file like this: